 A CONFEDERACY OF DUNCES - JOHN KENNEDY TOOLE PENGUIN CLASSICS ISBN: 9780141182865

-A monument to sloth, rant and misanthropic contempt, a behemoth of fat, flatulence and furious suspicion of anything modern - this is Ignatius J Reilly of New Orleans, , self-styled scholar and noble crusader against a world of dunces.
+A monument to sloth, rant and misanthropic contempt, a behemoth of fat, flatulence and furious suspicion of anything modern - this is Ignatius J Reilly of New Orleans, self-styled scholar and noble crusader against a world of dunces.
 The ordinary folk of New Orleans seem to think he is unhinged but Ignatius ignores them, heaving his vast bulk through the city’s fleshpots in his crusade against vice, modernity and ignorance.
 Unfortunately his mother has a nasty surprise in store for him: Ignatius must get a job.
 Undaunted, he uses his new-found employment at the failing Levy Pants factory to further his mission - and now he has a pirate costume and a hot-dog cart to do it with...
-The vitality and gritty reality of New Orleans is vividly brought to life, and the preposterous, indomitable Ignatius is surrounded by a cast of other memprable characters.
+The vitality and gritty reality of New Orleans is vividly brought to life and the preposterous, indomitable Ignatius is surrounded by a cast of other memorable characters.
 These include his long-suffering mother, her wild dancing friend Santa, courageous Patrolman Mancuso – dressed in ballet tights and a yellow sweater in pursuit of genuine, bona dide suspicious characters, tough talking Lana and B-drinker Darlene at the Night of Joy bar, dotty octogenarian accountant Miss Trixie (‘Who?’) and the wonderful Sunglasses Jones, perpetually wreathed in thunderclouds of smoke and delivering a lively commentary on proceedings (‘Who you callin “boy”?
 You ain Scarla O’Horror.’).
 New Orleans-born John Kennedy Toole’s hilarious picaresque satire, A Confederacy of Dunces, is a Don Quixote for the modern age.
-Never published during his lifetime (he committed suicide aged 31 in 1969), his mother brought the manuscript of the book to the attention of novelist Walker Percy, who brought it into print.
+Never published during his lifetime (he committed suicide aged 31 in 1969), his mother brought the manuscript of the book to the attention of novelist Walker Percy, who helped it into print.
 In 1981, Toole was posthumously awarded the Pulitzer Prize for Fiction.
 This Penguin Modern Classics edition includes a foreword by Walker Percy.
 ‘My favourite book of all time... it stays with you long after you have read it - for your whole life, in fact.’ - Billy Connolly.

 LOVE AND FREINDSHIP, AND OTHER YOUTHFUL WRITINGS PENGUIN ISBN: 9780140431025